About the website

 For further details of the university research project click here.

-On what we do with anything you share with us see our Project Information Sheet.
+If you wanted a reminder about what we have done with anything you share with us, see our Project Information Sheet.

 For anything else our Frequently Asked Questions page may have the answer.

 This website is run by the research team of the Cultural History of the NHS project at the University of Warwick.

 Roberta Bivins is a historian of medicine and migration.
 She is looking at how the NHS has (or has not?) helped to make British society more inclusive and equal.
 She is also interested in how the history of the NHS can help to inform its future.

 Rosemary Cresswell is a historian of health and humanitarianism from 1850 to 2020.
 She is particularly interested in infectious disease and emergency medicine.
 She is responsible for the project’s website and archiving resources.

 Hannah Elizabeth is a cultural historian of health, emotions, and activism in 20th and 21st century Britain, with particular interests in histories of childhood, sexuality, and HIV.
 Their current research investigates 1990s lesbian health activism and experiences within the NHS.

 Jane Hand is a historian of visual images and public health in postwar Britain, working on health education and citizenship in the NHS.